Daily Words of God: Knowing God | Excerpt 114

 If Your Belief in God Is True, You Will Receive His Care Often

-God’s changing of His intentions toward the people of Nineveh involved no hesitation or ambiguity.
+God’s changing of His intentions toward the people of Nineveh involved no hesitation or anything that was ambiguous or vague.
 Rather, it was a transformation from pure anger to pure tolerance.
-This is a true revelation of God’s substance.
+This is a true revelation of God’s essence.
 God is never irresolute or hesitant in His actions; the principles and purposes behind His actions are all clear and transparent, pure and flawless, with absolutely no ruses or schemes intermingled within.
-In other words, God’s substance contains no darkness or evil.
-God became angry with the Ninevites because their wicked acts had reached His eyes; at that time His anger was derived from His substance.
-However, when God’s anger vanished and He bestowed His tolerance upon the people of Nineveh once more, all that He revealed was still His own substance.
+In other words, God’s essence contains no darkness or evil.
+God became angry with the Ninevites because their wicked acts had come before His gaze; at that time His anger was derived from His essence.
+However, when God’s anger dissipated and He bestowed His tolerance upon the people of Nineveh once more, everything that He revealed was still His own essence.
 The entirety of this change was due to a change in man’s attitude toward God.
-During this entire period of time, God’s unoffendable disposition did not change; God’s tolerant substance did not change; God’s loving and merciful substance did not change.
+During this entire period of time, God’s unoffendable disposition did not change, God’s tolerant essence did not change, and God’s loving and merciful essence did not change.
 When people commit wicked acts and offend God, He will bring His anger upon them.
 When people truly repent, God’s heart will change, and His anger will cease.
-When people continue to stubbornly oppose God, His rage will be unceasing; His wrath will press in on them bit by bit until they are destroyed.
-This is the substance of God’s disposition.
-Regardless of whether God is expressing wrath or mercy and lovingkindness, man’s conduct, behavior and attitude toward God in the depths of his heart dictate that which is expressed through the revelation of God’s disposition.
-If God continuously subjects one person to His wrath, this person’s heart doubtlessly opposes God.
-Because he has never truly repented, bowed his head before God or possessed true belief in God, he has never obtained God’s mercy and tolerance.
-If one often receives God’s care and often obtains His mercy and tolerance, then this person doubtlessly has true belief in God in his heart, and his heart is not opposed to God.
-He often truly repents before God; therefore, even if God’s discipline often descends upon this person, His wrath shall not.
+When people continue to stubbornly oppose God, His rage will be unceasing, and His wrath will press in on them bit by bit until they are destroyed.
+This is the essence of God’s disposition.
+Regardless of whether God is expressing wrath or mercy and lovingkindness, it is man’s conduct, behavior, and the attitude man holds toward God deep within his heart that dictate that which is expressed through the revelation of God’s disposition.
+If God continuously subjects one person to His anger, this person’s heart doubtlessly opposes God.
+Because this person has never truly repented, bowed their head before God or possessed true belief in God, they have never obtained God’s mercy and tolerance.
+If someone often receives God’s care, His mercy, and His tolerance, then without a doubt this person has true belief in God in their heart, and their heart is not opposed to God.
+This person often truly repents before God; therefore, even if God’s discipline often descends upon this person, His wrath will not.

-This brief account allows people to see God’s heart, to see the realness of His substance, to see that God’s anger and the change of His heart are not without cause.
-Despite the stark contrast that God demonstrated when He was angry and when He changed His heart, which makes people believe that a large gap or a large contrast seems to exist between these two aspects of God’s substance—His anger and His tolerance—God’s attitude toward the repentance of the Ninevites once again allows people to see another side of God’s true disposition.
-God’s change of heart truly allows humanity to once again see the truth of God’s mercy and lovingkindness and to see the true revelation of God’s substance.
+This brief account allows people to see God’s heart, to see the realness of His essence, to see that God’s anger and the changes in His heart are not without cause.
+Despite the stark contrast that God demonstrated when He was wrathful and when He changed His heart, which makes people believe there is a large disconnect or contrast between these two aspects of God’s essence—His anger and His tolerance—God’s attitude toward the repentance of the Ninevites once again allows people to see another side of God’s true disposition.
+God’s change of heart truly allows humanity to once again see the truth of God’s mercy and lovingkindness, and to see the true revelation of God’s essence.
 Humanity has but to acknowledge that God’s mercy and lovingkindness are not myths, nor are they fabrications.
-This is because God’s feeling at that moment was true; God’s change of heart was true; God indeed bestowed His mercy and tolerance upon humanity once more.
+This is because God’s feeling at that moment was true, and God’s change of heart was true—God indeed bestowed His mercy and tolerance upon humanity once more.